microsoft/vscode-python/CONTRIBUTING.md

 _Launching from VSCode_

-In order to set these values when launching the tests from VSCode you should edit the `launch.json` file.
+In order to set environment variables when launching the tests from VSCode you should edit the `launch.json` file.
 For example you can add the following to the appropriate configuration you want to run to change the interpreter used during
 testing: